 Here’s where it gets exciting – the CrispLid can also be used to broil food cooked in your pressure cooker!
 Want a crunchy topping on your mac and cheese?
 A melty cheese layer on your pasta or Buffalo Chicken Dip?
 Unplug your pressure cooker, pop the CrispLid on, and broil away!

 The Mealthy Crisp Lid combined with your Instant Pot makes the best Instant Pot Air Fryer Chicken Wings!

 Tips for Making Extra Crispy Air Fryer Chicken Wings

-- Pat the wings dry with paper towels before seasoning them.
+- For best results, pat the wings dry with a paper towel before seasoning them.
 Remove excess moisture from the skin helps in the crisping process.

 - Spray the air fryer basket AND the wings with a bit of cooking spray before frying.
 This step prevents sticking and helps crisp the chicken.

 - You do NOT need baking powder to get crispy air fryer wings!
 The oil and heat do the job by themselves.

 - There is also no need to preheat your air fryer.
 It heats quickly, so simply turn it on and get frying.